Experimental investigation relating free-surface features to sub-surface turbulence: Field of view effects on correlations

+The the correlation results for surface to subsurface divergence for different FOV sizes suggest that an appropriate FOV for our datasets has $l\geq 0.25$.
+We may add that a slightly larger FOV may be desirable, such that it is large enough to enclose the major part of the surface manifestations of large upwelling boils.
+Moreover, the results point to near-surface structures with a larger horizontal decorrelation length than the integral length scale measured at the reference depth ($\Lint/L_{DNS} \approx 0.17$ for Case 1).
+This is consistent with the increase in the integral length scale which occurs as the surface is approached from below, evident in Fig.~\ref{fig:exp_dns_comp} (see also the depth dependence of the ``local integral length scale" in Fig.~7a in \cite{herlina2014}).

-The overall conclusions of this Appendix and Appendix \ref{app:num_vs_area_det_strcuct} is that the best correlation between surface observation and surface divergence is found when the interrogation window is sufficiently large, and the sum of the surface areas of dimples and scars together is used as the proxy.
-We also show that our window size is appropriate according to this, as indicated by the close correlations we have observed.
+The overall conclusions of this Appendix and Appendix \ref{app:num_vs_area_det_strcuct} is that the best correlation between surface divergence and surface observation/subsurface horizontal divergence is found when the FOV is sufficiently large, and the sum of the surface areas of dimples and scars together is used as the proxy.
+We also show that our window size is appropriate, as indicated by the close correlations we have observed.
 A detailed investigation into spatially local dependences as well as temporal will be considered in a future publication.